ory/dockertest/README.md

 A suite for testing with docker.
 Based on  [docker.go](https://github.com/camlistore/camlistore/blob/master/pkg/test/dockertest/docker.go) from [camlistore](https://github.com/camlistore/camlistore).
 This fork detects automatically, if [boot2docker](http://boot2docker.io/) is installed.
 If it is, you are able to use the docker integration on Windows and Mac OSX as well without any additional work.

-To avoid port collisions when using boot2docker, dockertest chooses a random port to bind to for the required image.
+To avoid port collisions when using boot2docker, dockertest chooses a random port to bind to for the requested image.

 ## Examples